 Saturday morning

-Wander the cloisters with the students or visit Scotland’s oldest museum – the Hunterian (free entry).
-It was set up when 18th-century anatomist William Hunter donated his collection of scientific specimens coins, minerals, books and Roman artefacts to the university.
+The museum was set up when 18th-century anatomist and physician William Hunter donated his collection of scientific specimens to the university, along with coins, minerals, prints, books and Roman artefacts he’d collected on his travels.

 Saturday afternoon

-Just outside the museum you can take a tour of the Glenlee, a restored tall ship that’s one of only five sailing ships built on the Clyde still afloat.
-Glasgow’s River Clyde was the centre of a hugely powerful shipbuilding industry until WWII when the area went into decline.
-Since then it’s been redeveloped and as you walk along the riverside you’ll see modern buildings like the Clyde Auditorium (aka the Armadillo) and the titanium-clad Glasgow Science Centre.
+Just outside the museum you can take a tour of the Glenlee, a restored tall ship from 1896 that’s one of only five sailing ships built on the Clyde still afloat.
+The Clyde was the centre of a hugely powerful shipbuilding industry in the 19th century, with a reputation as the best in the world.
+But after the World War II the industry and the area declined.

 Sunday morning